Head-wise Adaptive Rotary Positional Encoding for Fine-Grained Image Generation

 \paragraph{Multi-Dimensional Extension.} For positions $(x_1,\ldots,x_p)$ in $p$ dimensions, let $R_{(x_1,\ldots,x_p)}$ be the block-diagonal rotary map formed by axis-wise rotations.
 Applying the same head-specific adaptation,

 yields the score

 with $\Delta x_i = x'_i - x_i$.
 Hence, HARoPE preserves relative encoding in multi-dimensional settings while allowing learned cross-axis mixing through the dense $A_h$.

 \paragraph{Initialization and stability.} To ensure compatibility with pretrained models and stable optimization, we initialize $A_h=I$ via $U_h=V_h=I$ and $\Sigma_h=I$.
 Orthogonality of $U_h$ and $V_h$ can be maintained by parameterizing them through the matrix exponential of skew-symmetric matrices.
-The diagonal of $\Sigma_h$ is kept positive by softplus and regularized to remain near one to avoid exploding/vanishing norms and to preserve the variance of queries and keys.
+The diagonal of $\Sigma_h$ is kept positive by softplus and regularized to remain near one to avoid exploding or vanishing norms and to preserve the variance of queries and keys.

 \paragraph{Discussion.} HARoPE can be interpreted as learning a head-specific harmonic coordinate system: $V_h$ aligns rotary planes with semantically meaningful directions; $\Sigma_h$ modulates the effective frequency budget across these directions; and $U_h$ reintegrates the positionally enriched features.
-By allowing each head to specialize its positional receptive field, HARoPE overcomes the limitations of rigid frequency allocation, axis-wise independence, and head-wise uniformity, while rigorously preserving RoPE's relative-position equivariance.
+As illustrated in Figure \ref{fig:method}, we use an SVD of a $3 \times 2$ matrix as an example.
+Panel (a) shows the original matrix to be acted upon.
+After being transformed by the matrix $V_h$, its two principal components with the largest eigenvalues are aligned with the coordinate axes, with the result shown in panel (b).
+The $\Sigma_h$ matrix then performs axial stretching and scaling, resulting in the configuration shown in panel (c).
+Finally, the $U_h$ matrix rotates it onto the standard basis, yielding the final result in panel (d).
+By allowing each head to specialize its positional receptive field, HARoPE overcomes the limitations of axis-wise independence, and head-wise uniformity, while rigorously preserving RoPE's relative-position equivariance.